 A level premium means you pay the same amount for the life of the policy.
 A graded premium starts with a lower premium payment that gradually increases over time.

 A level premium is advantageous if you can afford the amount due at policy issue.
 It will be easier to budget for something that never rises in cost.
-A graded premium might be better if you’re a student, resident, or beginning your practice.
+However, if you're considering a level vs graded disability insurance policy, graded might be better if you’re a student, resident, or beginning your practice.
 This will enable you to have more affordable coverage while your income is lower.

 What is the Difference between Critical Care Insurance and Disability Insurance?

-Critical care insurance benefits are limited to acute illnesses, such as cancer, a heart attack, or stroke.
+Critical care vs disability insurance confuses a lot of people.
+Critical care benefits are limited to acute illnesses, such as cancer, a heart attack, or stroke.
 Disability insurance covers injuries and illnesses that prevent you from working.

 In addition, critical care insurance covers the expenses of an illness, such as treatment and doctor visits.
 Disability insurance replaces the income you lose due to a illness or injury.

 Many physician life insurance policies offer disability riders to make them more attractive, but these riders do not provide the coverage of an individual disability insurance policy.
 This is especially true for physicians with high incomes to replace.